Trenchant and witty critiques of life in Cairo under British rule

-Paving the way for the modern Arabic novel, What 'Isa ibn Hisham Told Us is invaluable both for its sociological insight into colonial Egypt and its pioneering role in Arabic literary history.
+Paving the way for the modern Arabic novel, What 'Isa ibn Hisham Told Us is invaluable both for its insight into colonial Egypt and its pioneering role in Arabic literary history.

 "Has a compelling charm—humane, earnest, observant, and erudite." ~Journal of the American Oriental Society